 § 7.2 Labor Costs

-§ 7.2.1 Wages or salaries of construction workers directly employed by the Construction Manager to perform the construction of the Work at the site or, with the Owner’s prior approval, at off-site workshops.
+§ 7.2.1 Wages or salaries of construction workers directly employed by the Construction Manager to perform the construction of the Work, regardless of location, at state prevailing wages to the extent applicable.

 § 7.2.2 Wages or salaries of the Construction Manager’s supervisory and administrative personnel when stationed at the site and performing Work, with the Owner’s prior approval.